dsserted/Tumblr-archiver/README.md

 * All images and videos are hosted locally on your device
 * A search bar.
 You can also add "#" to the beginning of your search to filter by tags, and click on any number of tags in the search bar to filter to only posts that contain those tags
 * Filtering by image, video and text posts
-* Support for: Text, image, video, audio, spotify and youtube embeds, QA and poll posts (more on youtube embeds below)
+* Support for: Text, image, video, audio, spotify and youtube embeds, QA, links and poll posts (more on youtube embeds below)
 * You can archive your drafts too!
 * Five themes you can pick from: Check out the example images on the repo